lucy-zhou/lucy-zhou.github.io/README.md

 This infographic shows the percentages of undergraduate students who live in each option for residence at Lehigh University.
 ## Infographic on Tourism in China
 ![Tourism in China Infographic](https://github.com/lucy-zhou/lucy-zhou.github.io/blob/master/Shanghai.png?raw=true)
 Source: Travel China Guide.
 This infographic shows the growth rate of tourism in China from 2011-2016.
 The background image is a picture I took this past summer (Summer 2017) when I visited my parents in Shanghai.
+The negative growth rate can be attributed to the increase in costs of visiting China.
+The exchange rate has increased since around 2007 and people are less willing to spend money while traveling.
+The air pollution and health issues in the country could also cause a decline in tourism.
+Tourism in China is still huge though, as many as 100 million tourists visit throughout the year.
 ## Practice Timeline
 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1uuX21yAoDYJsRMZ0pP0x73Y8wyvDk2iyf7c-OnaNIVA&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>
 This timeline follows the 2016 Summer Olympics in Rio.
 The main focus of the timeline is opening night on Aug.
 5.